7 Best Photo Editors for Computer

 • Full creative control with layer and mask features.

-• Widely recognized as the industry standard in digital design.
+• Widely recognized as the industry standard in design.

 Cons: